David Carreira: Music career

 In October 2011, he released his debut album N.1 produced by the French production duo Tefa et Blasta which presented him as a young pop act appealing to massive audiences with a mix of pop, dance, hip hop and R&B. The album was a huge success staying 43 consecutive weeks in the Portuguese Albums Chart and peaking at number 1.
 The album was certified double platinum.
 The single "Esta noite" from the album became a major hit.
 David Carreira went on a big tour culminating in a concert at the Coliseu dos Recreios on 16 February 2013.

 On 11 November 2013, he released his follow-up album A força está em nós with the collaborations from Snoop Dogg, Bxsoss AC, Anselmo Ralph, Diana Chaves and the French singer Léa Castel.
 The albon the Portuguese Album Charts.

-Simultaneously with his Portuguese career, Carreira developed an international career starting with the French-language market through a deal with Warner France.
+Simultaneously with his Portuguese career, Carreira developed an international career, starting with the French-language market through a deal with Warner France.
 His debut single in France was "Obrigado la famille", a duo with French rapper Dry.
 The single was produced by Wati B who has produced major French hip hop acts like Sexion d'Assaut, Maître Gims and The Shin Sekaï.

 The single was an initial release from the forthcoming French-language album in 2014 on Warner Music France.
 The album featured a number of collaborations including rapper Dry, and singers Tal and Tunisiano.
 A second single called "Boom" was released, and was promoted by David Carreira performing it live on the French talk and variety program Vivement Dimanche hosted by Michel Drucker and during a special sequence where the guest was David's father Tony Carreira.

 Personal life

-Despite being born in France, David Carreira never attained French citizenship and remained a Portuguese citizen.
+Born in France, Carreira never had French citizenship and was a Portuguese citizen.
 His father, Tony Carreira, and brother, Mickael Carreira, are also pop singers.
 His mother is the manager of his father's music career.
-Carreira also had one younger sister, Sara, who before her passing was also a celebrity and singer.
-David Carreira was a footballer at Sporting Clube Portugal during his childhood and adolescence, but only that a knee injury interrupted this virtue.
-Then in 2011 David Carreira began his career creating his first album.
-David Carreira, like his father and brother, is also a very famous singer.
-But besides being a singer, David Carreira is also a Portuguese composer model and actor.
-David Carreira has also participated in several soap operas such as Amor no ar, which was created in 2000 and ended in 2001.
+Carreira also had one younger sister who died, Sara, who was also a singer.